 Better one handful with tranquillity than two handfuls with toil and chasing after the wind.Ecclesiastes 4:6 NIV

-- How do you see you see yourself chasing after the wind today?
+- How do I see you see myself chasing after the wind today?

-- What connection do you see between that chase and stress or unrest you are experiencing?
+- What connection do I see between that chase and the stress or unrest I am experiencing?

 Chasing the wind makes us feel like we never have enough

 Enjoy what you have rather than desiring what you don’t have.
 Just dreaming about nice things is meaningless—like chasing the wind.Ecclesiastes 6:9 NLT

 If you’ve spent even ten minutes watching TV or browsing social media, then you know what it feels like to be constantly bombarded with reminders of what you don’t have.
 The NIV translation of this passage calls this incessant desire a “roving of the appetite” (Ecclesiastes 6:9 NIV), and “rove” means “to move aimlessly.”
 In other words, our fixation on the things we don’t have will lead us to be perpetually wandering, always in want, never satisfied, and without a clear endgame in sight.

 - What are the things I don’t have that I have been fixated on?

 - What are the ways God has already blessed my life?
 Do I feel grateful for those things?

 - How could my life be different if my attention were more focused on what I have instead of what I don’t have?

 My passion is to be consumed with him and not clinging to my own “righteousness” based in keeping the written Law.
 My “righteousness” will be his, based on the faithfulness of Jesus Christ-the very righteousness that comes from God.
 Philippians 3:9 TPT